 Leonard doesn’t just hit like a lot of guys do nowadays, but rather he runs through the tackle his legs through the tackle and sits those offensive guys down.
 When he has an angle on the ball, he is looking to swipe at it and he has strong arm to hold on to the guy with the ball and pull him down.
 By watching his tape, I could tell that he racks up a boatload of tackles and when I looked at the actual numbers, I saw that he was second in the league in solo tackles, despite having one or two games less than basically everybody else in the top 20.

 The Bulldogs linebacker is very good when he can stride and run with people, but his gets his feet stuck in the sand a little bit when asked to change directions.
-Leonard sees things develop and can undercut routes, but experienced quarterbacks will be able to look him off in coverage, because his eyes get stuck in the backfield at times.
+Leonard sees things develop and can undercut routes, but experienced quarterbacks will be able to look him off in coverage, because his eyes get caught in the backfield at times.
 Leonard blows up screens continuously and knocks out receivers crossing his face.

 He showed up much lighter than I anticipated and didn’t run that well, but I’ve seen everything on tape and at the Senior Bowl to put this guy on my list.
 He is hungry, and I can’t wait to see him light up people in the league.